This section illustrates how VB Migration Partner converts VB6 language elements and how you can apply pragmas to generate better VB.NET code.

 On…GoTo statements are converted in a similar way.

 Important note: We can’t emphasize strongly enough that the code that VB Migration Partner delivers should be never left in a production application, because it is unreadable and hardly maintainable.
-For this reason, all occurrences of GoSub, On GoTo, and On GoSub keywords cause a warning to be emitted in the generated VB.NET.
+For this reason, all occurrences of GoSub, On GoTo, and On GoSub keywords cause a warning to be emitted in the generated .NET project.
 (This warning has been dropped in examples shown in this section.)

 A fixed-length strings (FLS) is converted to an instance of the VB6FixedString class.
 This class exposes a constructor (which takes the string’s length) and the Value property (which takes or returns the string’s value).
 For example, the following VB6 code: